Privacy and cookies

 For full details of our policies and guidelines, and to make a request for information, please check our Data Protection page.

-The Council is the data controller for purposes of the Data Protection Act (1998) and is registered as a data controller with the Information Commissioner’s Office (ICO) under Registration number Z5840053.
+The council is the data controller for purposes of the Data Protection Act (2018) and EU General Data Protection Regulation (GDPR) and is registered as a data controller with the Information Commissioner’s Office (ICO) under registration number Z5840053.

-The Council has an approved Data Protection Policy which provides the high level principles we operate to.
-This privacy notice describes how we translate those principles into practice and explains what we will, and will not, do with personal information.
+The council has an overarching Data Protection Policy which provides the high level principles we operate to.
+This privacy notice describes how we ensure those principles are reflected into practice and explains what we will, and will not, do with personal information.

 We do not sell personal details to any external organisations.
 External contractors may process information on behalf of the council.
 We require all these contractors to make sure they keep the personal information safe and prohibiting them from doing anything other than following our instructions.